Front Populaire station

-Front Populaire ([fʁɔ̃ pɔpylɛːʁ]) is part of Line 12 of the Paris Métro.
-It is named after the nearby Place du Front Populaire in Aubervilliers on the border with Saint-Denis, which was named in honour of a coalition of left-wing parties that governed France from 1936 to 1938.
-It was the 301st station to open.
+Front Populaire ([fʁɔ̃ pɔpylɛːʁ]) is a station on Line 12 of the Paris Métro.
+Located in Aubervilliers on the border with Saint-Denis, the station is named in honour of the Popular Front, a coalition of left-wing parties that governed France from 1936 to 1938.
+It was the 301st station on the network to open, entering service on 18 December 2012 as the new northern terminus of Line 12.